Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Introduction

-In this paper, we would like to propose a general physical principle to obtain all FSPT phases in 3D with total symmetry group $G_f=G_b\times \mathbb Z_2^f$, where $G_b$ is the bosonic global symmetry and $\mathbb Z_2^f$ is the fermion parity conservation symmetry.
-In a previous work, it has been shown that in the presence of global symmetry, symmetry enriched topological (SET) phases can be defined and classified by equivalent class of symmetric local unitary (SLU) transformations \cite{cheng16,heinrich16}.
+In this paper, we propose a general physical principle to construct all FSPT phases in 3D with the total symmetry group $G_f=G_b\times \mathbb Z_2^f$.
+A previous work showed that in the presence of global symmetry, symmetry-enriched topological (SET) phases can be defined and classified by equivalence classes of symmetric local unitary transformations \cite{cheng16,heinrich16}.
 In particular, SPT phases can be realized as a special class of SET phases whose bulk excitations are trivial and can be adiabatically connected to a product state in the absence of global symmetry.

-In Ref.~\onlinecite{Gu2015}, it has been shown that fermionic local unitary (FLU) transformations can be used to define and classify (intrinsic) topological phases for interacting fermion systems.
+In Ref.~\onlinecite{Gu2015}, it was shown that fermionic local unitary (FLU) transformations can be used to define and classify intrinsic topological phases for interacting fermion systems.
 The Fock space structure and fermion parity conservation symmetry of fermion systems can be naturally encoded into FLU transformations.
-Thus, it is not quite surprising that in the presence of global symmetry, we can just introduce the notion of fermionic symmetric local unitary (FSLU) transformations to define and classify fermionic SET (FSET) phases in interacting fermion systems.
-Similar to the bosonic case, FSPT phases are special class of FSET phases that have trivial bulk excitations and can be adiabatically connected to a product state in the absence of global symmetry.
-Technically, we only need to enforce the support dimension of FSLU transformations equal to one to classify FSPT states.
+Let us first briefly review the definition of FLU transformation.
+Similar to the local bosonic systems, the finite-time evolution generated by a local fermion Hamiltonian defines an equivalence relation between gapped states in interacting fermion systems: